Menu Search through site content What are you looking for?

 In 2022, the IBA carried out a survey which confirmed that these Guidelines were not only a useful and effective tool but were also widely used.
 It was determined that a complete overhaul was not warranted but the survey did, however, identify areas where the Guidelines needed to be modernised and fine-tuned.[4]
 The revised version is the result of this work, involving also a year-long public consultation process involving arbitration professionals and institutions from around the world.

-The 2024 edition offers additional clarifications, context, and examples to the existing Guidelines, while keeping the substance and spirit of the earlier versions.
+The 2024 edition offers additional clarification, context, and examples to the existing Guidelines, while keeping the substance and spirit of the earlier versions.
 In this article, we delve into some of the key revisions introduced in the latest iteration of the IBA Guidelines and analyse their implications for arbitrators, parties, and the arbitration process.

 1. Conflicts of interest